 How to get an Iceland Food Club loan

 In order to apply for an Iceland Food Club loan, you have to fill out the online application form.
-You must select which day of the week you would like to make your repayments and answer some basic questions including your employment status, if you are receiving any benefits, and your average monthly income.
+You must select which day of the week you would like to make your repayments and answer some basic questions including your employment status, if you are receiving any benefits and your average monthly income.
 The form also asks for your National Insurance number and personal details in order to conduct the affordability assessment.

 Alternative ways to get help towards your food bill

 If an Iceland Food Club loan is not for you, there are other ways that you can access financial help towards the cost of your food bill.
+There are also numerous restaurants and cafes that are offering discounted or free meals for children throughout the school holidays, you can find out more in our article, 'How to save money eating out with children this summer'.

 Household Support Fund